0x384c0/ChromeAutomator/README.md

 ```

 ### TODO:

+- fix script execution for Manivest V3
-* tabs.executeScript is deprecated, use only chrome.devtools.inspectedWindow.eval
+- tabs.executeScript is deprecated, use only chrome.devtools.inspectedWindow.eval
-* add usage instructions in readme
+- add usage instructions in readme
-* add documentation for each function
+- add documentation for each function
-* add support for multiline statements
+- add support for multiline statements
-* allow RegExp instead of string regex in all functions
+- allow RegExp instead of string regex in all functions